 Before I was hired at Route Networking Group as a Recruiting Strategist, I had to do my homework to really understand what recruiting meant as a career.

-I started with research and paralleled that with asking folks in my network who had anything to do with recruiting – HR, internal recruiters, staffing agencies -, what it looked like for them.
-I was hearing a lot of “it’s a numbers game” or “you’ll get worked to the bone” and truthfully, this was the exact opposite type of culture I wanted to be in.
+I started with research and paralleled that with asking folks in my network who had anything to do with recruiting.
+I looked at HR, internal recruiters and countless staffing agencies.
+Here’s what I kept hearing: “it’s a numbers game” or “you’ll get worked to the bone.”
+Truthfully, this was the exact opposite type of culture I wanted to be in.
 When it came to my own experience with recruiters, it was pretty lackluster.
-Every now and again I’d get a really off-base message on LinkedIn that not only didn’t align with my skillset but was frankly a fail at grabbing my attention.
+Every now and again, a really off-base message on LinkedIn reached my inbox.
+These messages didn’t align with my skillset and frankly failed to grab my attention.
 This is a typical message I was used to seeing in my inbox:

 “I am (insert name) from (insert agency).
 My client is looking to hire Project Coordinator at Boise, ID.